 There are two different NEPA statements, Environmental Assessments (EA) or Environmental Impact Statements (EIS).
 An EA is far less complicated and takes less time than the EIS.
 This documentation process is only followed if it is unclear that the anticipated impacts will be significant.
 Occasionally while going through the EA process it becomes obvious that there will be a large impact on the environment and an EIS process will be born out of the EA process.
 If from the start it is clear that the project is going to cause significant negative impacts on the environment, or if there is a lot of public controversy over the project, the EIS process is required.

-NEPA ensures that the public get to have a say in decision making processes.
-Both the EA and the EIS provide multiple touch points for the public to participate.
+NEPA ensures that the public gets to have a say in decision-making processes.
+Both the EA and the EIS provide multiple touchpoints for the public to participate.
 Depending on which government agency is going through the NEPA process, the public involvement process will vary a bit, but many agencies will offer an initial 30 day comment period for both an EA or EIS process.
 Some projects, especially those that are highly controversial, will even hold public forums to hear from stakeholders.
-Regardless of the severity of the project, the review process for both offer the ability to make your voice heard by offering thoughts on how the agency went about its study, which alternative you think is best, or even by proposing your own alternative.
-Many non profit advocacy organizations like Outdoor Alliance, American Alpine Club,the Wilderness Society, and more utilize the NEPA process to give a voice to the issues that they, alongside their supporters, are fighting for when it comes to public lands protections.
+Regardless of the severity of the project, the review process for both offers the ability to make your voice heard by offering thoughts on how the agency went about its study, which alternative you think is best, or even by proposing your own alternative.
+Many nonprofit advocacy organizations like Outdoor Alliance, American Alpine Club, the Wilderness Society, and more utilize the NEPA process to give a voice to the issues that they, alongside their supporters, are fighting for when it comes to public lands protections.